-Where do you get your bulk coffee beans from?
+PurelyCoffeeBeans wonders where you get your bulk coffee beans from!
 These days I get many of my regular Costco coffee beans from the same place that sells kimchi and hot dogs!
 Sorry, but no prizes for guessing where that is!
 It seems you can buy pretty decent coffee beans from here, too.

-Initially, I was surprised by the range of beans available (though not all are necessarily good coffees or good coffee beans) and the prices.
+Initially, I was surprised by the best coffee brands available (though not all are necessarily good coffees or good coffee beans) and the prices.

 Typically, we can buy a decent sized bag of beans there for about the same price as 1/2lb bags purchased in-store at a well-known coffee shop.
 While I’m not so sure the quality is the same standard, I’m finding that the beans are pretty decent in terms of roasting, size, and packing quality.
 I have yet to return a bag, though I came fairly close with one purchase of First Colony coffee.

 Why should I buy coffee at Costco?
 What are the pro's & cons?